Pink Flower

 The changes

-Consolidated components and applied Figma tokens for light/dark modes and adaptable branding.
+Consolidated components and applied Figma tokens for light/dark modes and adaptable branding for councils across the nation.

 Expanded and flexible features